nikhillondhe9/openag-cloud-v1/bigquery-setup/data/README.md

   * Example: 2017-11-30T14:20:58.456Z

 * All .csv files can NOT have spaces between the fields.
-  * Data should be in the format:  a,b,hello there,45.0,true
+  * Data should be in the format:  a,b,"hello there",45.0,true
+  * Any field that could have a comma ',' in it (user entered fields) MUST be surrounded by double quotes '"'.

 * How to get list of recipe names from treatments table:
   * cat treatments.csv | cut -f 3 -d , | cut -f 2 -d " " > rn.txt